CyclotronResearchCentre/spm_auto_reorient/README.md

-# spm_auto_reorient : Automatic AC-PC realignment/reorientation using template matching in SPM
+# spm_auto_reorient : Cross-platform automatic AC-PC realignment/reorientation and coregistration robust to brain damage in SPM
 [![DOI](https://zenodo.org/badge/46079046.svg)](https://zenodo.org/badge/latestdoi/46079046)

+Cross-platform automatic AC-PC realignment/reorientation and coregistration for both healthy volunteers and brain damaged patients using template matching in SPM 12.

 This is a set of routines to perform "auto reorient" and "auto coregistration" in the toolbox [Statistical Parametric Mapping 12 (SPM12)](https://www.fil.ion.ucl.ac.uk/spm/).